Frogvall/dnd5e-misc/Warcraft/Races/CoA-Trolls.md

 ### New Focus Techniques

-#### Winds of Pa'ku
+#### Curse of Hakkar

 *Prerequisite: Shadow Hunter specialization*
 <div style='margin-top:-4px'></div>

+When a creature is making a saving throw against one of your wild lore spells, you can expend one focus die to withdraw it from the roll.
+You can use this technique before or after the creature makes the saving throw, but before any effects of the spell are applied.

 When you or your pet miss with an attack, you can expend a focus die to redirect the attack at another foe.
-Make another weapon attack against another target within reach as part of the same action, adding the focus die to the attack roll.
+Make another attack against another target within reach as part of the same action, adding the focus die to the attack roll.

-#### Samedi's Kiss
+#### Kiss of Samedi

 *Prerequisite: Shadow Hunter specialization*
 <div style='margin-top:-4px'></div>